A foundation for deductive mathematics: The universal well-founded pairing

 \subsubsection{Notes}

 \begin{enumerate} \item `Well-founded' is usually put near the end of axiom lists.
-The universality theorem indicates that it is a key ingredient, so we put it first. \item \textbf{External} quantification requires that there be a binary function, defined on \emph{all possible} functions \(A\to \yn\), that detects the empty function.
-The \textbf{Internal} quantification of ZFC requires only that \(\emptyset\) be detectable among functions of the form \(\epsilon[\#,b]\).
+The universality theorem indicates that it is a key ingredient, so we put it first. \item \emph{External} quantification requires that there be a 2-valued function, defined on \emph{all possible} functions \(A\to \yn\), that detects the empty function.
+The \emph{Internal} quantification of ZFC requires only that \(\emptyset\) be detectable among functions of the form \(\epsilon[\#,b]\).
 There may be many fewer of these so, in principle, there might be theories with sets that support internal quantification but not external.
-This seems unlikely, but if it happens then we discard such sets. \item The domain \( U \) may not support quantification, so we may not be able to identify functions \(\epsilon[\#,a]\) among all possible binary functions on \( U \).
-But we can identify them \emph{within} functions of the form \(\epsilon[\#,x]\) as follows. \(\epsilon[a,\#]=\epsilon[b,\#]\) means: \((\forall x\in \epsilon[a,\#] )(\epsilon[b,x]=\y)\), and similarly \((\forall x\in \epsilon[b,\#] )(\epsilon[a,x]=\y)\). \item In this formulation the choice function provides an element \emph{not} in the given set, rather than (as more usual) one in the set.
+This seems unlikely, but if it happens then we discard such sets. \item \( U \) may not support quantification, so we may not be able to identify functions \(\epsilon[\#,a]\) among all possible 2-valued functions on \( U \).
+But we can identify them \emph{within} functions of the form \(\epsilon[\#,x]\) as follows. \(\epsilon[a,\#]=\epsilon[b,\#]\) if and only if \((\forall x\in \epsilon[a,\#] )(\epsilon[b,x]=\y)\) and \((\forall x\in \epsilon[b,\#] )(\epsilon[a,x]=\y)\). \item In this formulation the choice function provides an element \emph{not} in the given set, rather than (as more usual) one in the set.
 This is the form used to show \( U \) has an almost well-order, which implies any other form of Choice one might want.
 Note that if \( U \) does not support quantification then ``\(\epsilon[\#,a]\neq U \)'' does not make good sense.
 In this case omit this condition: it is redundant anyway because \(\epsilon[\#,a]\) is assumed to be a set, and therefore cannot be all of \( U \).

-\item The objective of the Separation and Replacement axioms is to ensure there are enough sets to transact the business of set theory.
-Sets correspond to binary functions, but these are not primitives in ZFC so one cannot just say ``binary function''.
-Instead one stays within the system by only using binary functions obtained by first-order formulas in the data at hand. \end{enumerate}
+\item The objective of the Separation and Replacement axioms is to ensure there are enough sets to transact the basic business of set theory.
+Sets correspond to 2-valued functions, but these are not primitives in ZFC so one cannot just say ``2-valued function''.
+Instead one stays within the system by only using 2-valued functions obtained by first-order formulas in the data at hand.
+Clearly these are included in all possible 2-valued functions.\end{enumerate}